jsmonzon/jsmonzon.github.io/_pages/about.md

  I grew up in Sacramento, California and am the youngest of three brothers.
 I recieved my B.S. from UC Santa Cruz (go slugs!) and did two years of post-grad research at NASA Ames.
 Outside of academia, I enjoy bouldering, disc golfing, and playing volleyball.

 ### vdB Research Group
-At our departments anual Winter party
+At our departments annual Winter party
 <br/><img src='/images/group.webp'>

 ___